bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 |h3| Change of Basis for Tangent Vectors |h3e|

 Now that we have a basis for our tangent vectors, we want to understand how to change basis between them.
-Let's just setup/recap a big of notation first.
+Let's just setup/recap a bit of notation first.
 Let's define two charts for our :math:`d`-dimensional manifold :math:`M`:

 .. math::